Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Before we begin the practical instructions on how to grow wisteria, let's talk which wisteria to plant.

-Forms of Chinese wisteria (W. sinensis) and silky wisteria (W. brachybotrys) are suitable for walls and houses; whereas the Japanese wisteria (W. floribunda) is better as pergola ideas, where its very long racemes will not be covered by foliage.
+Forms of Chinese wisteria (W. sinensis) and silky wisteria (W. brachybotrys) are suitable for garden wall ideas and houses; whereas the Japanese wisteria (W. floribunda) is better for covering pergola ideas, where its very long racemes will not be covered by foliage.

-Of the Japanese forms, ’Yae-kokuryu’ is a traditional purple variety; ‘Shiro-noda’ is an elegant white; the pink ‘Hon-beni’ would be at home in an English cottage garden; and the very long (up to 4ft/1.2m) racemes of ‘Kyushaku’ are white and violet.
+Of the Japanese forms, ’Yae-kokuryu’ is a traditional purple variety; ‘Shiro-noda’ is an elegant white; the pink ‘Hon-beni’ would be at home in a cottage garden scheme; and the very long (up to 4ft/1.2m) racemes of ‘Kyushaku’ are white and violet.

 If you live in one of the US states where W. sinensis or W. floribunda have become invasive plants (such as Virginia or North Carolina), it’s not advised to grow them or their more vigorous cultivars, unless you are prepared to keep them in careful check with pruning.

-Instead, grow one of the less aggressive cultivars, such as the beautiful white ‘Jako’, or opt for an American wisteria, such as W. frutescens ’Amethyst Falls’, which won’t strangle forests if it escapes from your garden.
+Instead, when looking at how to grow wisteria, choose one of the less aggressive cultivars, such as the beautiful white ‘Jako’, or opt for an American wisteria, such as W. frutescens ’Amethyst Falls’, which won’t strangle forests if it escapes from your garden.
 Other relatively compact options include W. frutescens var. macrostachya ‘Blue Moon’ and ‘Aunt Dee’, which both smell of sweet peas.

 Thankfully, in many parts of the US and in the UK, wisteria is not an invading pest and easy to manage.